School of Cultures, Languages and Area Studies

 Past Research

-In the recent past I collaborated with several colleagues in the Department of American Studies at Nottingham, and at the University of Birmingham, on a project which is concerned with the networks of production underpinning American periodical culture in the nineteenth century.
+In the now quite-distant past I collaborated with several colleagues in the Department of American Studies at Nottingham, and at the University of Birmingham, on a project which is concerned with the networks of production underpinning American periodical culture in the nineteenth century.
 The first stage of this project reached fruition in a symposium, entitled Knowledge Networks: American Periodicals, Print Cultures, and Communities which took place at the University of Nottingham in May 2011 with funding from an internal Early Career and Knowledge Transfer grant.
 A special issue of American Periodicals which developed from this symposium - on the theme of "Networks and the Nineteenth-Century Periodical" - appeared in 2013.
 More information about this phase of the project can be found here: http://knowledgenetworks.wordpress.com/cfp/.
 In 2018, along with my colleague Graham Thompson, I organized a related symposium entitled "Content Stinks!
 The Forms, Materials, and Institutions of American Periodicals" - details of which can be found here: https://periodicalstudies.wordpress.com/2018/06/.

 In addition to my ongoing book projects I have also published a wide range of journal articles and book chapters on topics such as: the political thought of African Americans in the eighteenth century; science and its cultural reception during the post-Revolutionary period; transatlantic cultural relations and the idea of the picturesque in the early nineteenth century; the representation of Anglo-American market relations in the theatre during the Jacksonian era; literary nationalism and the historical romance in the 1820s; Georgic representations of literary labor during the American Renaissance; and the relationship between serial publication and the rise of the American novel.
 An interest in the remarkable cultural transformations which America underwent from the colonial period to the Civil War continues to mark my research.